 The Board is updated on the Group's risk environment and on the Group's exposure to the Group's key risk types through a Board Risk Report presented quarterly by the Group Chief Risk Officer (an abridged dashboard is submitted monthly together with a recovery dashboard).
-The Board is also informed of ERC risk deliberations through the Top 5 Macro Risks Process and updates from the BRC.
+The Board is also informed of ERC risk deliberations through updates from the BRC.